rodrimaia/fauna-orders/README.md

 # Fauna Orders
 https://fauna-orders.rodrigomaia.me

-Fauna Orders is a simple application created to connect to a Fauna Database and show its content.
+Fauna Orders is a simple application created to connect to a Fauna Database and show its contents.
 Its architecture contains two mains parts:
 A web service to provide Orders information;
 A frontend app that connects to the web service and shows its data.
 Both parts were made using Next.js.
 It was a straightforward decision since I was planning to use Zeit as a hosting provider, and I believe Next is the natural framework option for it.
 Next.Js provides an excellent solution not only to build static react applications but also to create/maintain Serverless functions deployed on Zeit.

 ## Web Service
 Written in Node and Typescript, the Orders endpoint is a serverless function that uses GraphQL to connect to FaunaDB.
-FQL was a great option, although since I had a time constraint, I tried to go with a more familiar protocol for connecting to the database.
+FQL was a great option, although since I had a time constraints, I tried to go with a more familiar protocol for connecting to the database.

 I am using a cache-control directive, which applies edge caching on subsequent (in a 30s timeframe) requests to the endpoint.
 It does not only speed up client requests but also prevents too much resource utilization on the serverless function.